-In addition to the course work below, entrepreneurial leadership students participate in a variety of co-curricular activities introducing them to entrepreneurial organizations, leaders, and practices.
-These activities include regular lectures by entrepreneurs, site visits, internships, mentor relationships, New Venture Lab, and business plan competition.
+Students in the Hogan Entrepreneurial Leadership Program complete the requirements for a concentration in entrepreneurial leadership along with those for a bachelors leaders, and practices.
+These activities include regular lectures by entrepreneurs, site visits, internships, mentor relationships, New Venture Lab, and business plan competitions.
 Students are expected to participate in these co-curricular activities and events.